 When you make any changes in the configuration of the system then you will have to restart or reboot your Ubuntu Machine.

-What will you lean in this Posts?
+What will you learn from this Post?

 Restarting Ubuntu using GNOME interface.

-How Restart Ubuntu Operating System?
+How to Restart Ubuntu Operating System?

 Before you learn how to restart Ubuntu using the command you need to know how to restart Ubuntu using GNOME.